How long will it take to set up and soundcheck the band?

 If you happen to have a 16/32a, available this would be even better!

 How long can you play for?

 For weddings or private functions we usually suggest two x 1 hour sets with around a 30 minute break in the middle, but we can play for longer or shorter if necessary.
-We can also organise a "keep the party going" arrangement where we play on at your request for a pre arranged half hourly fee.
+We also offer acoustic sets for pre dinner entertainment.

 Do you take requests?

-We take requests for first dances as standard, as well as two other songs for weddings.
+We take requests for first dances as standard,.
 If you require a large amount of requests we may include a rehearsal fee.
 Requests need to be sent to us no less than 2 months prior to the event.
-Because some songs will not work with smaller outfits, we may advise against adding some songs to our set list.
+Some songs will not work with smaller outfits, we may advise against adding some songs to our set list.

 How much space do you require?

 A 3x6 metre stage area is ideal.
 We can fit into smaller spaces up to 2x4 metres.
 The core band of drums/keys/guitar/bass takes up most of the space, but if you did want to add some extra musicians, the difference between a four piece setup and a seven piece setup is surprisingly little.

 Can we come and see you live?

 We appreciate that the best way to choose your band is to see them play live.
 Sometimes we play public showcases, please ask us or check our instagram to find out when the next one is.